 Again, the state of Louisiana does not have paralegal requirements, but there are American Bar Association (ABA)-approved paralegal studies programs that can assist.
 In Louisiana, ABA-approved paralegal studies programs can be found at Tulane University in New Orleans, Louisiana State University in Baton Rouge and with LSU Online, and Herzing University in New Orleans.

-There are also a number of online paralegal programs in Louisiana available for individuals interested in becoming a certified paralegal.
+There are also a number of online paralegal programs in Louisiana available for individuals interested in becoming certified paralegals.
 These programs vary between ABA-approved, degree programs, and non-approved programs.
 Online paralegal programs offer more in terms of flexibility for those students who have additional responsibilities to take care of, or work schedules that may not fall within the realms of a traditional brick-and-mortar program.

 Certification or Licensure for Paralegals in Louisiana